 The Fall River entrance to Rocky Mountain National Park is located on highway 34 approximately 5 miles east of Estes Park.
 It is located further north than the Beaver Meadows Entrance.
 You can get to this entrance without going through the middle of town by following highway 34 up East Wonderview Avenue.
 Look for that option at the intersection next to McDonald's on the east side of Estes Park.
 This route will lead you up past the Stanley Hotel.

 The Fall River entrance also has three entry booths and can sometimes be a faster way to enter the park when it is busy.
-During the summer of 2022 this entrance station may be closed for a period of reconstruction.
-Check the roads report for more information.

 This entrance station gives you access to the Aspenglen Campground, Horseshoe Park, Old Fall River Road, and Trail Ridge Road.
 You can also access Bear Lake Road, but it requires an additional 10 minutes of driving.